Nide17/fiveCfunctions/README.md

  * Note: empty string "" is a valid prefix for all strings.

 - Examples:
-  prefix                     str                    Returns
+  prefix                   | str                     | Returns

-  C                          Carnegie Mellon        true
+  "C"                      | "Carnegie Mellon"       | true
-  Carnegie                   Carnegie Mellon        true
+  "Carnegie"               | "Carnegie Mellon"       | true
-  Carnegie Mellon            Carnegie Mellon        true
+  "Carnegie Mellon"        | "Carnegie Mellon"       | true
-  Cab                        Carnegie Mellon        false
+  "Cab"                    | "Carnegie Mellon"       | false

 - Parameters:
-   str                      A null terminated string to examine
+   str :                     A null terminated string to examine
-   prefix                   A null terminated string to check in front of str
+   prefix :                  A null terminated string to check in front of str

 - Returns:
     True if str begins with prefix, and false otherwise.